Dairy industry in the United Kingdom: History

+St Ivel became part of Unigate in late February 1959.
+St Ivel had made mostly cheese, being the largest dairy company in the Commonwealth.

+The International Dairy Congress was held in London in June 1959, with chairman Sir Thomas Peacock, with research led by Professor Herbert Davenport Kay CBE FRS (1893–1976).

 In 1960 Somerset produced the most milk in England.

+From November 1967, the Milk Distributive Council of England and Wales introduced a voluntary colour code of milk bottle tops.
+From December 1, 1973, a compulsory colour code for milk bottle tops was introduced.
+South Devon and Channel Island milk had had the 'gold top' trade distinctions since 1956.

+When cardboard containers were introduced in the 1960s, this could be sold at a higher price than bottles, as the bottle price had been set by the government from January 1940.
+Grand Met bought Express Dairies in September 1969.

 In the mid-1970s, the UK imported 80% of its dairy products.
 Unigate in the 1970s was the largest dairy company in the UK, with the Unigate Foods division trading under the well-known 'St Ivel' label, headquartered in Wootton Bassett in north Wiltshire near Swindon.

 In July 1979, Unigate sold 75% of its milk production to the Milk Marketing Board for £55m.
 This gave the Milk Marketing Board 22% of butter in England and Wales, and 25% of cheese.

+Sales, in bulk, to supermarkets largely began from 1980.
 By 1985, 40% of milk was bought in supermarkets.

+In 1981 consumption of milk was under 6,400 million litres a year.
+It had peaked in the mid-1970s at over 7,000 million litres per year.
+In 1974 a pint of milk was fixed at 5p, which was kept artificially-low during the late 1970s; by 1981 it had risen three-fold to 18p.

 In January 1989, Unigate, run by John Clement, sold all its milk processing north of the Thames to Dairy Crest, for £152m (£126m net).
 The sale included seven processing sites and eighty nine distribution depots.
 Before the sale Unigate produced a third of liquid milk in England and Wales.
 It gave Dairy Crest 16% of milk processing in England and Wales.

 The Food Safety Act 1990 introduced supermarket 'best before' and 'use by' dates.
 The British milk industry became deregulated on 1 November 1994.
+In 1995 sales of semi-skimmed milk took over that of whole milk.

 Arla operations in the UK merged with Express Dairies, of Leicester, with chairman Sir David Naish, to become Arla UK in October 2003.
+Around 2007 vegan Oatly, of Sweden, entered British supermarkets.

 Friesland Campina UK, of the Netherlands, moved from Horsham in West Sussex, to London in 2024; their Yazoo (drink), launched in 1987, is the most popular flavoured milk product in the UK.